zapier/proxysql-benchmark/SECURITY.md

 ## Preferred Languages

-I prefer all communications to be in English.
+Communication in English is preferred.